 Subsoil temperature probe

-It indicates the temperature at the depth of the root system and determines the risk of diseases at the level of the roots.
+It indicates the temperature at the depth of the root system and determines the risk of diseases at the root level.

 Temperature probes in avocado